Digitization

 Further Reading on Cataloging and Metadata

-4 – Share
+Step 4 – Share

 In order to share you digital collections, you will need to publish them online using a content management system (CMS).
 Common CMS products are ContentDM, Islandora, PastPerfect Online, and Omeka.
 This is where CVL Collections come in!
 If your organization does not have its own CMS, or access to a CMS through a consortial group such as Marmot, CVL Collections can help you implement an instance of Omeka, where you can publish your content online.